waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

 SYS_ROOT=/var/lib

-The Overpass Directory is the overpass user home directory, this can be a link or real directory your system - it must have the "overpass" name.
+The Overpass Directory is the overpass user home directory, this can be a link or real directory on your system - it must end with "overpass" entry name.
 OP_DIR=$SYS_ROOT/overpass

 Database Directory is where we initial the overpass database.
 DB_DIR=$OP_DIR/database

-Getdiff Work Directory where getdiff files are kept and "diff" directory under this is where differs are downloaded to.
+Getdiff Work Directory where getdiff files are kept and "diff" directory is created under which differ files are downloaded to.
 GETDIFF_WD=$OP_DIR/getdiff

 LOG_DIR=$OP_DIR/logs
-Log Directory is where we wrote log files to and link ones we can not redirect.
+Log Directory is where we write log files to and link ones we can not redirect / move.
 ```

 If the root file system is where you have disk space for overpass, then as the "root"